LedgerHQ/app-stellar/doc/stellarapp.md

 #### Description

 This command returns the public key for the given BIP 32 path.
+An optional message can be sent to sign to verify the validity of the generated keypair.

 #### Coding